FRC79/CK_16_Vision/SmartDashboardExtension/README.txt

 for Client Vision Processing
 ---------------------------------------------------------------------

-The BasicCameraExtensionWidget is based off of team 341's vision processing widget and an example from a WPILibCookbook.
+KrunchCV is based off of
+team 341's vision processing widget and an example from a WPILibCookbook.